notlibrary/obsidian-adamantine-pick/README.md

 - Paste [this plugin repo link](https://github.com/notlibrary/obsidian-adamantine-pick) into plugin for [testing other plugins](https://github.com/TfTHacker/obsidian42-brat)

 ## Picking up and Pushing adamantine diagaram notes(TO DO)
-To pick up adamantine diagram notes use separate command palette Adamantine Pick command <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>F5</kbd>
+To pick up adamantine diagram notes use separate "Adamantine Pick" command <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>F5</kbd>
-If it has internet it will try the script to fetch entire `adamantine-diagram-notes.zip` archive collection from plugin release page check it and unpack it into your `VaultFolder/adamantine` subfolder Or you can do it manually by copying `.md` files from repo `/src` folder to your vault
+If it has internet it will try to fetch(request) JSON `adamantine-diagram-notes.json` with entire note collection from github plugin release page then check it decode and generate notes in your `VaultFolder/adamantine`

+Or you can pick it manually by copying `src/*.md` files from this plugin repo to your `VaultFolder/adamantine` or downloading `adamantine-diagram-notes.zip` from latest [release page](https://github.com/notlibrary/obsidian-adamantine-pick/releases) and extracting it to your `VaultFolder/adamantine`

 To push your own adamantine diagram note design into plugin collection use this checklist: